Sorry, you need to enable JavaScript to visit this website.

 This is done by:

-• Monitoring developments in target populations, social facilities and interventions at the highly specialised area and the highly specialised educational area through regular and close dialogue and collaboration with the municipalities as well as user and interest groups
+• Monitoring developments in target populations, social facilities and interventions at highly specialised areas and highly specialised educational areas through regular and close dialogue and collaboration with the municipalities as well as user and interest groups

 • Ensuring the sufficient range of social facilities by identifying and announcing where there is a need for increased coordination or planning across municipalities and regions